ManuelRausch/StatConfR/README.md

-  that all parameters are fitted on the reals, i.e. positive parameters should be transformed outside the log-likelihood function (e.g. using the logarithm) and back-transformed within the log-likelihood function (e.g. usingthe exponential).
+  that all parameters are fitted on the reals, i.e. positive parameters should be transformed outside the log-likelihood function (e.g. using the logarithm) and back-transformed within the log-likelihood function (e.g. using the exponential).
 - Use one of the files ‘int_fit*model*.R’ from the package sources and adapt the fitting function to reflect the new model.
-- the initial grid used during the grid search should include a plausible range of all parameters of your model.
+  - The initial grid used during the grid search should include a plausible range of all parameters of your model.
-- if applicable, the parameters of the initial grid needs be transformed so the parameter vector for optimization is real-valued)
+  - If applicable, the parameters of the initial grid needs be transformed so the parameter vector for optimization is real-valued).
-- the optimization routine should call the new log-likelihood function.
+  - The optimization routine should call the new log-likelihood function.
-- if applicable, the parameter vector i`obtained during optimization needs to be back-transformation for the the output object`res\`
+  - If applicable, the parameter vector i obtained during optimization needs to back-transformation for the the output object `res`.
-- Name the new file according to the convention ‘int_fit*yourmodelname*.R’
+  - Name the new file according to the convention ‘int_fit*yourmodelname*.R’.
-- Add your model and fitting-functions to the high-level functions `fitConf` and `fitConfModels`
+- Add your model and fitting-functions to the high-level functions `fitConf` and `fitConfModels`.
 - Add a simulation function in the file ‘int_simulateConf.R’ which uses the same structure as the other functions but adapt the likelihood of the responses.